Finishing Out Small Boats

 Creating neat woodwork and joinerwork.

-Throughout the week, John will be showing you many tricks, tips, and jigs that make each job easier and faster, as well as look better and help you make a boat beautiful and truly yours.
+Throughout the week, Bill will be showing you many tricks, tips, and jigs that make each job easier and faster, as well as look better and help you make a boat beautiful and truly yours.